bojinovic/ai-1301/README.md

 # Getting Started

+**Note:** After the hackathon, there will a heavy code refactoring performed.

-There are multiple Hardhat.js/Express.js/React.js projects instantiated in this repository.
+Currently, there are multiple Hardhat.js/Express.js/React.js projects instantiated in this single repository.
 Reason being that it was just easier to have a separation of concers and three different configurations.

 The repository is organized as such:

 - `back`
   - `advancer` (Express.js project with embedded [Space and Time Javascript SDK](https://docs.spaceandtime.io/docs/javascript-sdk))